Workshop : Become the Mentor You Wish You Had

 Receive a link to view this Workshop by submitting your details below (should you experience any difficulties please contact email@example.com)

-REGISTER HERE TO VIEW WORKSHOP 2: BECOME THE MENTOR YOU WISH YOU HAD
+REGISTER HERE TO VIEW this WORKSHOP : BECOME THE MENTOR YOU WISH YOU HAD

 WiRE Program Partner for this Workshop